Shippable/docs/sources/deploy/deploy-mvp-1.md

 # CD of a single container application to an orchestration platform.

 A single container application could be a web application, API endpoint or a micro-service or any application component that is packaged as a docker image.
-This page describes how you can use the [Shippable assembly lines platform](/platform/overview/) to deploy such a single container application to a container orchestration service like Amazon ECS, Kubernetes, GKE or Azure.
+This document describes how you can use the [Shippable assembly lines platform](/platform/overview/) to deploy such a single container application to a container orchestration service like Amazon ECS, Kubernetes, GKE or Azure.

 ## Assumptions